e1pmiS/Juice_Shop_Meister/challenges/admin_Registration/README.md

 ## 5. Notes

-- No login session or admin approval is needed—the role is injected during signup.
+- No login session or admin approval is needed, the role is injected during signup.
 - This is a textbook **privilege escalation** due to lack of backend validation.